- Sen. Amy Klobuchar officially announced her presidential candidacy for the 2020 election on Feb. 10.

 Check Out: Guide to the 2020 Presidential Candidates

 Amy Klobuchar’s Background

-Klobuchar started life in Plymouth, Minn., in 1960 and is the daughter of an elementary school teacher and a newspaper columnist.
+Klobuchar was born in Plymouth, Minnesota, in 1960 and is the daughter of an elementary school teacher and a newspaper columnist.
 After attending public schools in Plymouth, she went to Yale University and graduated magna cum laude in 1982.
 After earning her Juris Doctor from the University of Chicago, she went on to practice law in Minnesota.

-- How Much Is Elizabeth Warren Worth?
-A Look at the Presidential Candidate’s Finances
+- How Much Is Sen. Elizabeth Warren Worth?